Attentive techniques. Psychology: its methods and techniques - M.S. Levels of Basal Emotional Organization

 allow the client to solve the problem or understand in which direction it needs to be solved;

-reduce protection (if any took place at the beginning of your contact);
+reduce protection (if any existed at the beginning of your contact);

-sincere interest in a person and a desire to help;
+sincere interest in the person and desire to help;

 great attention to the slightest manifestations of the client’s emotional state;